pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 The goal is to make starting or hacking on an OCaml project as "obvious" as `npm i` or `pipenv shell` and or `mix test` or what-have-you.
-Hopefully by the end of this you can test hypothesis in a REPL, write a test, or install a package without thinking too hard about how to do it.
+Hopefully by the end of this you can test hypotheses in a REPL, write a test, or install a package without thinking too hard about how to do it.

-Full disclosure—I've _just_ started doing anything in OCaml, and most of this is from hitting my head repeatedly on docs and experimentation.
+Full disclosure—I've never written OCaml professionally or with comrades, and most of this is from hitting my head repeatedly on docs and experimentation.
 There may be simpler ways to do all of this.

 **Before we start,** you'll need 2 main tools to get going: